tom-clik/coldlight/_docs/userguide/intro.md

 # Introduction to ColdLight

 ColdLight is a Markdown based CFML documentation application.
-It was designed to allow instant preview of edited pages in large document sets without rebuilding.

-It builds HTML from a collection of documents with automatic cross referencing.
+It builds single document objects from a collection of documents with automatic cross referencing.

-It also builds data objects that can be used to construct data sets for Clikpage or your own web application.
+It can also generate HTML files for conversion to PDF, ePUB documents.

+For static site generation, it is designed to integrate with Clikpage for full site creation.